-If your PC has viruses, use a credible antivirus to get rid of them.
+If your PC has viruses, use a credible antivirus to eliminate them.
 Run the antivirus on every new program or file you install on your PC.

-If your gaming PC is taking too long to boot, it could be because your PC has internal issues.
+If your gaming PC takes too long to boot, it could be because it has internal issues.

 These issues include insufficient RAM, a broken or segmented hard drive, many background or startup programs, and delayed system updates.

-Fortunately, there are different ways to resolve these problems fast before they overpower your PC.
+Fortunately, different ways exist to resolve these problems fast before they overpower your PC.

-You can reduce the number of files on your PC by deleting those you don’t need, defragmenting your hard drive, and updating the systems.
+You can reduce the files on your PC by deleting those you don’t need, defragmenting your hard drive, and updating the systems.